tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 local state.
 Because all replicas start with the same (empty) state and the state transition function is deterministic, the replicas arrive at the same state.

-If a primary fails, the consensus algorithm ensures that a different replica becomes a primary.
+If a primary fails, the consensus algorithm proper ensures that a different replica becomes a primary.
 The new primary correctly reconstructs the latest state of the log.

 The derived state of the system is the append-only log of immutable transfers and the current